Master'sConflict, Territories and Identities

 What will you learn

 How can violent conflicts be analysed and addressed?
 This is a recurring question, particularly given the ongoing violence in countries like DR Congo and Afghanistan, and the outbursts of civil war in Iraq and Ukraine more recently.
 In this Master's you will study national and international conflict, and the territorial boundaries and borders in the minds of the people involved.
-You will also become familiar with the theory and practice of those organisations, such as NGOs and the UN, who intervene in violent conflict and its aftermath, as well as the efforts by local actors to transform and resolve conflict.Curriculum and courses
+You will also become familiar with the theory and practice of those organisations, such as NGOs and the UN, who intervene in violent conflict and its aftermath, as well as the efforts by local actors to transform and resolve conflict.Study programme

 Future career opportunities